EngOsamaHaikal/EngOsamaHaikal/README.md

 I am an electrical engineering student at the Hashemite University, not a graduate, and I have a passion for communications sciences.
 I work in cooperation with Dr. Ali Al-Hayajneh, my supervisor in the graduation project, trying to introduce machine learning algorithms to some modern communication theories.
 I love programming and spend most of my time learning everything new, and I specialize in web development.I learned how to develop websites using the Django framework and started working as a freelance programmer 6 months ago, programming websites using Django, Bootstrap, etc.

 - ⚡ I’m looking to work, collaborate and volunterer with other developers
-- ⚡ I’m learning vue js and to build django website with vue js
+- ⚡ I’m learning vue js and building django website with vue js
 - ⚡ I’m looking to work, collaborate and volunterer with other developers
 - ⚡ 2021 Goals:
 -  > Master web development